Bo Nilsson: Compositions

 Amongst his most important works are Quantitäten for solo piano (1957), Ett blocks timme for soprano and chamber ensemble after a text by Öyvind Fahlström, Brief an Gösta Oswald (a trilogy of cantatas composed 1958–62, consisting of Ein irrender Sohn for alto voice, alto flute, and chamber ensemble, Mädchentotenlieder for soprano voice, alto flute, and chamber ensemble, and Und die Zeiger seiner Augen wurden langsam zurückgedreht for alto or soprano voice and orchestra), Drei Szenen for orchestra (1960–61), Entrée for orchestra (1962), and Fatumeh for reciter, choir, rock-group, and symphony orchestra (1971).

 Honours and awards

-Bo Nilsson received an honorary doctorate from the Luleå University of Technology.
-On this occasion, the University commissioned a portrait of Bo Nilsson, painted by artist Echi Åberg.
+Nilsson received an honorary doctorate from the Luleå University of Technology.
+On this occasion, the University commissioned a portrait of Nilsson by artist Echi Åberg.